ominuce/ominuce.github.io/content/post/about/index.md

 weight = 100
 +++

-*Looking for a 4 to 6 month internship, starting from March!*

 <!--more-->

 Hi, I'm UCE a game designer and artist.
 My mains interests are Science Fiction, Post-Apo and Utopia.